 What’s the difference between high CBD hemp flower and high CBD marijuana flower?

 Both hemp and marijuana are subspecies of the cannabis plant.
-Both plants produce cannabanoids, inclusive of CBD and THC (among many others) and express those cannabanoids at varying levels.
+Both plants produce cannabinoids, inclusive of CBD and THC (among many others) and express those cannabinoids at varying levels.
 Hemp plants, however, generally produce a small fraction of the THC produced by their marijuana relative.
 THC is best known to cause the psychoactive effects of marijuana that are typically not experienced with hemp.
 This is why CBD products produced from industrial hemp plants are considered by most to be legal products in all 50 states, provided they contain less than 0.3% THC.
 CBD products derived from marijuana plants, often with THC levels above 0.3%, remain federally illegal.
-That hasn't stopped individual states from legalizing recreational marijuana and, as such, some of our readers do not have to choose between the origin of their high CBD, low THC products.
+That hasn’t stopped individual states from legalizing recreational marijuana and, as such, some of our readers do not have to choose between the origin of their high CBD, low THC products.

 The truth is, the lines are blurring.
 Some marijuana producers are breeding strains specifically to express low amounts of THC and high amounts of CBD, with a focus on health.
 Some hemp growers, on the other hand, are seeking to maximize the amount of THC up to the 0.3% limit, while driving up the CBD and terpene content.
 Chemically speaking, the CBD and THC in both hemp and marijuana products are the same.
 Regardless of which plant you derive CBD and THC from, your choice in flower comes down to personal preference and prevailing laws.

 Wait, you can smoke hemp?